umeshG34/cuisine_recommendation_prediction/README.md

  #### predict_cus():
  predict_cus() method predicts the cuisine and the top-5 recipies.

--train_mod() is called to obtain its contents.The vectorizer is used to tranform the new user input and then is fed to transform() method of the classifier.
+- train_mod() is called to obtain its contents.The vectorizer is used to tranform the new user input and then is fed to transform() method of the classifier.
 We obtain the predicted class this way.
 For we the top-5 ids, teh distnace metric is used to calculate the distance between all the datapoints and the user input.
 The closest points are then taken and displayed.
 For caluclating the distance, various distances were tried such as 'hamming','dice' and 'jaccard'.
 We finally used jaccard.